adc-trust-ai/whitebox-ai-syllabus/README.md

 ---

 ## 🤝 How to Contribute to the Repository
 The **Whitebox AI Syllabus** is a living curriculum.
-While the core sequence is curated to maintain academic rigor, contributions from the community, especially from fellow researchers, educators, and practitioners are welcome.
+While the core sequence is curated to maintain academic rigor, contributions from the community are always welcome.

 ### How you can help:
 * **Suggest a "Gold Standard" Resource:** If you know a playlist or open-access paper that explains a complex concept with exceptional clarity, please open an Issue.